adsteen/toxin-antitoxin/normality_analysis.md

     ---
     Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-This model finds signficant differences among regions.
+This model finds significant differences among regions.
 But before we take this too seriously, let’s check whether the residuals are normally distributed.
 A good way to do that is via a QQ plot.
 The